Coding Up a Storm - the agile way

 It doesn’t matter if it doesn’t follow best practice.

-What does matter is: I have working code.
-I have a way to solve the core problem.
+What does matter is: we have working code.
+We have a way to solve the core problem.

 Make it right